paretoman/votekit/src/pages/architecture.md

     * VoterShapeList manages a list of these VoterShape objects and adds new ones.
         * Registrar is the component that manages the list.
         * VoterCommander is the component that handles commands for each VoterShape.
-    * VoterSim deals with dragging the VoterShape for a particular sim.
+    * VoterView deals with dragging the VoterShape for a particular sim.
-        * voterShape is a component of VoterSim.
+        * voterShape is a component of VoterView.
-    * VoterSimList manages a list of VoterSim objects for each sim.
+    * VoterViewList manages a list of VoterView objects for each sim.
 It provides a count of the VoterShapes and renders the VoterShapes.
 It is important because the "exists" property of a VoterShape can be toggled, so we have to filter the list of voters
     * VoterTest is a copy of VoterShape, mostly.
 VoterTest exists outside of these other classes.
 It doesn't have command history and doesn't interact with other voters.
 It's just a test.
     * Data types:
         * These are the standard ways of referring to voter objects that are not classes.